Watershed Friendly Landscaping

 Opportunity awaits to transform our landscapes into places of health, beauty, and functionality.
 Each site is designed to enhance the unique character of the place in a way that meets the needs of people and community.
 TerraSophia works closely with you to create cost-effective strategies for maximizing the beneficial outcomes from landscape decisions.

 Watershed Friendly Landscape features (Best Management Practices) include :

 - Rain Gardens and water harvesting earthworks designed to protect infrastructure and welcome water into the landscape where it can infiltrate into the soil.
 Runoff from buildings, parking lots, driveways, hardscaping and landscaping is directed to appropriately selected and placed water harvesting landscape features combined with appropriate plants, mulch, logs, rocks and art to provide aesthetic habitat that improves water quality and provides useful yields.

-- Roof Water Catchment systems to collect rainwater from roofs in cisterns to store for later use.
-Catchment systems help to buffer peak storm events that cause flooding and erosion, and can be drained between rain events to maintain this flood-buffer benefit.
-Water stored in the tank is used in the dry times for landscape irrigation, emergency supply, wildlife or livestock water supply, fire protection, and/or indoor uses depending on project goals and system design.
+- Roof Water Catchment systems collect rainwater from roofs in cisterns to store for later use.
+Catchment systems help to buffer peak storm events that cause flooding and water quality issues, and water stored in a tank can then be used in dry times for landscape irrigation, emergency supply, wildlife or livestock water supply, fire protection, and/or indoor uses depending on local codes, project goals, and system design.

-- Greywater systems to safely distribute household greywater into the landscape where it can benefit plantings and decrease strain on other water and wastewater infrastructure.
+- Graywater systems safely distribute household graywater from the shower, bathroom sink, and/or laundry into the landscape where it feeds plantings and decreases strain on other water and wastewater infrastructure.

-- Smart irrigation systems to provide any remaining water needs in an efficient and effective manor.
+- Smart irrigation systems deliver remaining landscape water needs in an efficient and effective manor.